The virtual fundamental class for the moduli space of surfaces of general type: Moduli stack of covers

-In particular, if $N$ is large divisible enough, the stack $M^{\lci}$ is a proper Deligne-Mumford stack with projective coarse moduli space.
-The morphism $f^{\lci}$ in the above diagram induces a finite morphism on their coarse moduli spaces. \end{thm}
+In particular, if $N$ is large divisible enough, the stack $M^{\lci}:=M_N^{\lci}$ is a proper Deligne-Mumford stack with projective coarse moduli space.
+The morphism $f^{\lci}$ in the above diagram induces a proper morphism on their coarse moduli spaces. \end{thm}

 \begin{proof} The proof is from the above construction of $\lci$ covering Deligne-Mumford stacks, and has the same method as in Theorem \ref{thm_index_one_covering_stack}.
-From \cite{Stack_Project}, the functor $M^{\lci}$ is a stack.
-There is a natural morphism $f^{\lci}: M^{\lci}\to M$ of stacks by sending any family $\{\SS^{\lci}\to T\}$ to the corresponding family $\{\sS\to T\}$ in $M$.
+We prove the result for large divisible $N$, and the functor $M^{\lci}$.